Pregnancy is a significant and special time in a woman’s life. In Islam, pregnancy is a blessed journey with deep physical and spiritual importance.

 Health and Nutrition During Pregnancy: Islamic Guidance

-In Islam, the principle of eating what is lawful (halal) and good (tayyib) is stressed, meaning pregnant women are encouraged to consume food that is nutritious and beneficial.
+In Islam, eating what is lawful (halal) and good (tayyib) is emphasized, so pregnant women are encouraged to consume nutritious and beneficial foods.
 Islam advises avoiding harmful foods or substances that could negatively impact health.

 Recommended Foods for a Healthy Pregnancy: Islam encourages consuming a variety of wholesome foods.
 Some foods recommended for expecting mothers include:

 Maintaining Health and Well-Being: Islam teaches the importance of moderation in all aspects of life, including diet.
-Pregnant women are advised to eat balanced meals that support both physical health and spiritual well-being.
+Pregnant women should eat balanced meals that nourish both their physical health and spiritual well-being.

 The Role of the Father During Pregnancy